 The same principle applies to your business.
-It can seem trivial, but the quality of your goals can make a big difference.
-We’ve certainly found that to be the case at abc and for the window cleaners that we’ve worked with.
+It can seem trivial, but the nature of your goals can make a big difference.
+We’ve certainly found that to be the case at abc and for the window cleaners with whom we’ve worked.

 Your Goals and Your Business

-In 2018 we surveyed and interviewed several hundred Window cleaners and noticed something striking.
-We found that there was a strong correlation between how large their company was and what their goals for their business were.
-The larger and more financially successful a cleaner was, the more focused their goals were.
+In 2018 we surveyed and interviewed several hundred window cleaners and noticed something striking.
+We found that there was a strong correlation between how large their company was and what they set as the goals for their business.
+The larger and more financially successful a cleaner was, the more focused their goals.